hypre-space/hypredrive/docs/usrman-src/library_examples.rst

      HYPREDRV_LinearSolverApply(hdrv);
      HYPREDRV_LinearSolverDestroy(hdrv);

-The default in the example is a conjugate gradient solver with an unknown-based BoomerAMG preconditioner (Prolongation operator considers only intra-variable couplings, i.e., connections within the same type of displacement component).
+By default, the example uses a conjugate gradient solver with unknown-based BoomerAMG.
+The prolongation operator considers only connections within the same displacement component.

 Solver Comparison
 ~~~~~~~~~~~~~~~~~